 In slow Yoga, there’s not much that can go wrong.
 In fact, the key objective is to slow everything down to that you can take the time to get everything right.

-2. Deepen Your Learning Experience
+2. A Deeper Learning Experience

 Yoga is as much about a philosophical approach to life as it is about physical fitness.
 It is therefore of huge value to everyone, irrespective of ability.